xapian/xapian-developer-guide/getting-started/index.rst

         versions of the tools, and you may also fall foul of behaviour fixed in our patches.

-You can also asl the build system to delete the downloaded and installed versions by passing ``--clean``.
+You can also ask the build system to delete the downloaded and installed versions by passing ``--clean``.

 Our bootstrap script will check which directories you have checked out,